 We gave it a 5 out of 10, which is an average rating, but there was only one jacket heavier than it in this review.
 We could not justify giving the Cerium a below average rating because of its phenomenal warmth to weight ratio and the fact that it packs a stunning amount of features into this competitive weight category.
-We gave it the lowest possible rating we could justify, trying to be as critical as possible, and this jacket still came out our obvious Editors' Choice winner.
+We gave it the lowest possible rating we could justify, trying to be as critical as possible, and this jacket is an obvious Top Pick winner.
 This was certainly the warmest jacket for the weight, but if you're looking for something really light for milder weather, check out the Mountain Hardwear Ghost Whisperer.

 The Cerium would emerge from our backpack looking so small we thought it had gotten wet or damaged somehow.
 For such a lofty and warm jacket, it still doesn't make sense to us how it can be so impressively compressible.
 But every time we pulled it out, it re-lofted quickly and was ultimately twice as puffy as the runners-up in this review.